Emergency wildlife help

 Marine wildlife – contact Melbourne Zoo’s Marine Response Unit

-The Marine Response Unit is Victoria's first dedicated marine unit, responding to calls for assistance involving seals, turtles, seabirds and other marine wildlife in Victorian waters.
+The Marine Response Unit is Victoria's first dedicated marine unit, responding to calls for assistance involving seals, turtles and marine birds in Victorian waters.

 Phone: 1300 245 MRU (1300 245 678)

 For whales and Dolphins, please contact the Whale and Dolphin Emergency Hotline: